alexandra-storton/Seasonal-Funnel-Analysis/README.md

 # Seasonal-Funnel-Analysis-for-an-E-Commerce-Business

 ## 📌 Objective
 To perform an end-to-end funnel analysis of a high-traffic retail dataset (GA4) during the Q4 sales peak, identifying how seasonal events — Black Friday, Cyber Monday, and Christmas —distort conversion behaviour and acquisition efficiency.
-Reccomend how marketing startegy can be adapted to capitalise on most profitable periods and improve engagement.
+This project addresses how to separate genuine performance signals from seasonal distortion, and what that means for acquisition strategy.

 <br>